Placeholder-Software/Dissonance/docs/Reference/Other/VoicePlayerState.md

 ### Tracker : IDissonancePlayer

-Get the `IDissonancePlayer` components associated with this player.
+Get the `IDissonancePlayer` component associated with this player.
 May be null if Dissonance is still setting up tracking for this player, this player does not have a `IDissonancePlayer` component, or the player has left the session.

 ## Properties